paulcham/remindy/README.md

 ### Scheduling Logic

-The extension uses smart scheduling that:
-- Calculates the next valid occurrence based on day and time constraints
-- Handles edge cases like crossing midnight or weekend boundaries
-- Automatically reschedules after each notification
+- Reminders start at the beginning of the active hours and repeat at the specified interval.
+- If the browser is closed or the service worker is suspended, reminders will resume when Chrome is active again.
+- All reminders are recurring; there are no one-time reminders.

 ## Troubleshooting